sqldelight/sqldelight/docs/common/custom_column_types.md

 ## Enums

-As a convenience the SQLDelight runtime includes a `ColumnAdapter` for storing an enum as TEXT.
+As a convenience the SQLDelight runtime includes a `ColumnAdapter` for storing an enum as String data.

 ```sql
 import com.example.hockey.HockeyPlayer;